Neglect in Nursing Homes in Missouri & Kansas

 If you notice any changes in your loved one’s appearance, health, or personality, it is a sign that you need to ask questions.
 If staff members are unable or unwilling to provide satisfactory answers to your questions, it is time to take the next step — file a complaint and consult a Kansas City nursing home neglect attorney.

 How to Report Nursing Home Neglect in Missouri & Kansas

 If you suspect nursing home abuse or neglect, you should report it.
 You can start by filing a complaint regarding a long-term care facility in Kansas and Missouri.
 In Kansas, by contacting the Kansas Long-Term Care Ombudsman Program.
 In Missouri, you can file complaints against nursing homes by contacting the Missouri Department of Health and Senior Services.

 If a resident is in immediate danger, you can call your local law enforcement agency or social services department.
 You can also contact a Kansas City nursing home neglect lawyer for help.
 An attorney understands the process of holding nursing homes responsible for abuse and neglect.
 An attorney can provide you with additional information, support, and guidance as you work to ensure your loved one’s safety and hold the nursing home responsible for its negligence and wrongdoing.

 As you work to resolve the issues, keep detailed notes of who you talk to and what is said during each conversation.
 If you report the problem to a nursing home administrator, make a note of the date, time, and person’s name.
-If you file a complaint with a government agency, keep a copy of the complaint for your records.
+If you file a complaint with a government agency, keep a copy of the complaint about your records.
 All information will be helpful to your attorney as he begins a comprehensive investigation into the nursing home neglect.

 Having a nursing home neglect attorney to handle the legal matters gives you the time you need to secure a safe environment for your loved one and take care of your loved one’s physical and emotional health.